mevans505/2024-VR-scene/episodes/uniform-resource-locators.Rmd

 ## Web Basics: Uniform Resource Locator
-In order to understand how to create stories over the web that link multidimensional data, it is first necessary to learn how data, of any type, is made available over the Internet.
+In order to understand how to provide access to multidimensional data over the web, it is first necessary  to learn how data, of any type, is made available over the Internet.

 A webpage is usually written in HTML and other web-languages, such as JavaScript, TypeScript or PHP.
 This code is